Free Software

 Miniscripts (on GitHub)

 A collection of small and generally not very useful scripts.
 I wrote them as I needed them, using Perl or other scripting languages.
 I've put them online for the unlikely case that anybody else might find one of them useful.
+They include:

 Spam Filtering